mach-composer/mach-composer-cli/docs/src/index.md

 ## Where from here?

 - Start by setting up your [first MACH stack](./tutorial/intro.md)
-- Read more about the [MACH Composer concepts](./topics/concepts.md)
+- Read more about the [MACH composer concepts](./topics/concepts.md)
 - Wonder how to reason about your MACH stack?
 Read our [Architectural Guidance](./topics/architecture/index.md)